georapbox/webStorage/README.md

 quota()
 ```

-Approximately display the size for each key in datastore and the total size of all kesy in MB.
+Approximately display the size for each key in datastore and the total size of all keys in MB.

 ### supported